Frequently Asked Questions

 Are there extra costs to obtain recordings?

-The tuition covers ALL recording costs and editing for performances (i.e., basic crossfades, intro and outro fades, credits, logo, design).
+The tuition covers ALL recording costs and editing for performances (i.e., post-production, crossfades, intro and outro fades, credits, logo, design).
 All participants will have access to audio WAV files online after the festival ends at no extra cost.
 Performers may request audio files of their chamber performances at no additional cost.
 Video recordings of works by composer fellows will be also available via links on YouTube.
 MMF reserves the right to post any and all video and audio footage of any works from the festival for promotional purposes.

 May I post my audio recording on my website?